Hither1/Time-Inconsistency-RL/Time_inconsistency/Experiment.md

 `ExpectedUtility` as a dictionary with 3-layer key.
 The 3 layers of keys are state `s`, delay `d` and action `a`, respectively.

 #### 1.3.1 Adding Penalty
-In order to implement the penalty, we modify the definition of `Utility` such .
+In order to implement the penalty, we modify the definition of `Utility` such that `Utility(s, a) = 0` for any states `s` that is not a goal state.
 We leave the value of the goal states unchanged.

 ### 1.3 Equilbrium Q-Iteration (Backward)